amitchatterjee/knowledgenet/doc/concepts.md

 ![Rule Flow Example](./Rule-Flow.drawio.png)

-With Knowledgenet, one can achieve that by classifying rules into rulesets and specifying the flow.
+With Knowledgenet, this can be achieved by organizing the rules into rulesets and specifying the flow.
 Knowledgenet executes each ruleset in an **execution session**.
 On completion of a session, the facts from the output session are passed as inputs for the next session in the flow.
 A *Then* code on a rule in a ruleset can change the normal flow (shown using white arrows) by specifying which ruleset to execute next (show using red arrows).

 Example:
 ```python